Do you know someone whose feet are always cold? Maybe it’s you? Whip up one of these free crochet sock patterns to stay cozy!

 Yarn: Knit Picks Felici (Fingering Weight #1)

-Make your quarantine “staycation” more enjoyable with these fabulous Homebody Slipper Socks.
-This pattern can be made with a single skein or with 2 contrasting colors as shown.
+This pattern's instructions detail how it can be made with a single skein or with 2 contrasting colors as shown.
 It’s a super simple design that’s worked from the toe up with a short row heel using almost entirely half double crochet.

 Designer: Make and Do Crew